Ceramic Tops

 Engineered Quartz has been known as the material that is highly resistant to stains.
 That is due to its non-porous surface, which prevents liquids and spills from leaving a stain.
 However, when quartz is exposed to hard water, if that water is not wiped off, it can leave mineral deposits.
 We recommend to seal the surface every 3-6 months depends on usage.
 Here, we are bringing the 5 tips on how to remove water stains from your quartz countertops.

-1. Use steel wooL
+1. Use steel wool

 If you have a mineral buildup from hard water, use steel wool to remove it.
 Use light handed circular motions for the whole countertops, even if they don’t have visible stains.
 Follow up with using a dry cloth to wipe off the loosened buildup.